A cutting-edge, engaging and provocative workbook designed to help people marry more consciously Read more

 0 backers Limited (7 left of 7)

-Advance copy of The New I Do WorkbookEstimated delivery:Ships within the US only
+Advance copy of The New I Do WorkbookEstimated delivery:Only ships to: United States

-30 minute personalized premarital consultation session for you or as a gift to the couple of your choice with the authors (a value of $250) and advance copy of The New I Do Workbook.Estimated delivery:Ships within the US only
+30 minute personalized premarital consultation session for you or as a gift to the couple of your choice with the authors (a value of $250) and advance copy of The New I Do Workbook.Estimated delivery:Only ships to: United States

 - (60 days)